 Without Realizing the Effect

-Make sure you are aware of any potential effects on performance and resource usage before executing DBCC FREEPROCCACHE.
-To determine if emptying the plan cache is necessary and what the consequences are in your particular production system, think about speaking with database administrators or performance specialists.
+Before executing DBCC FREEPROCCACHE, make sure you are aware of any potential effects on performance and resource usage.
+Consider speaking with database administrators or performance specialists to determine if emptying the plan cache is necessary and what the consequences are in your particular production system.

 Environments for Batch Processing